 Abide in him ... detail from an icon of Christ the True Vine

-The first part of our study this morning, ought to be I John 2: 28 to 3: 3.
-This section deals with the Children of God, with verses 28-29 introducing what is being said in I John 3: 1-3.
-The verses in 3: 1-3 seem out of place unless we understand them as coming between two parts, each of which deals with the Children of God and their relationship with God as Father.
+The first part, 2: 28 to 3: 3, deals with the Children of God, with verses 28-29 introducing what is being said in 3: 1-3.
+The verses in 3: 1-3 seem out of place unless we understand them as coming between two parts, each dealing with the Children of God and their relationship with God as Father.
 Then, in the second part, the author of this epistle writes about the Children of God avoiding sin.

 Verse 28: Children of God: